The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 They have a life expectancy of around fifty years, making them a durable and efficient choice for homeowners seeking longevity.

-Stainless Steel Chimney Flue Liner
+Stainless Steel Liners

-Stainless steel chimney flue liners are used with both wood-burning and gas appliances.
+Stainless steel chimney liners are used with both wood-burning and gas appliances.
 They have an expectancy of around fifteen years.

 Cast-In-Place Flue Liner